 The Acoje Property is covered by APSA-086-XIII and Environmental Compliance Certificate (ECC) No. 008-345-301C.
-APSA-086-XIII is still in process with the MGB Central Office as at September 30, 2014.CPC is the operator of this property by virtue of Memorandum of Agreement between CPC and Maharlika Dragon Mining Corporation executed on April 4, 2008 and registered with the Mines and Geosciences Bureau (MGB) Regional Office No. XIII on July 30, 2008.
+APSA-086-XIII is still in process with the MGB Central Office as at September 30, 2015.
+CPC is the operator of this property by virtue of a Memorandum of Agreement between CPC and Maharlika Dragon Mining Corporation executed on April 4, 2008 and registered with the Mines and Geosciences Bureau (MGB) Regional Office No. XIII on July 30, 2008.
 On March 25, 2014, CPC and CRAU Mineral Resources Corporation, owner of 47.5% of the property, entered into a Deed of Conditional Assignment transferring to the former the latter's interest over the said mineral property.
-Initial payment for the property was made on June 11, 2014 and the Deed of Conditional assignment was registered with MGB Regional Office No. XIII on July 4, 2014.
+The Partial Assignment of the property was approved by the MGB Central Office on May 29, 2015.